henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/readme.md

 For Master Boot Record and Guid Partition Table, one partition is added with size of physical drive or image file and formatted with file system FAT32, exFAT or NTFS.

+For Rigid Disk Block, Professional File System `pfs3aio` (PDS\3 and PFS\3) and Fast File System (DOS\3 and DOS\7) are supported.
+If file system PDS\3 or PFS\3 is used, then Professional File System `pfs3aio` is automatically downloaded from aminet.net by default unless another file system path is defined.
-For Rigid Disk Block, only PFS\3 is supported and `pfs3aio` file must exist for it to add the file system to Rigid Disk Block.
-First `Workbench` partition will always have the size of 500MB to support Amiga's not supporting disks larger than 4GB at boot time.
+When partitioning, first `Workbench` partition will always have the size of 1GB to support Amiga's that can't access disks larger than 4GB at boot time.
 Additional `Work` partitions are added for the remaining disk space with size up to 64GB.
+If Fast File System is used and it's version doesn't support large partitions, the `Workbench` partition is changed to 500MB and `Work` partition size is changed to a max of 2GB.
+If Fast File System is used and it's version doesn't support DOS\7 long filenames then it's changed to DOS\3.
+File system path for formatting Rigid Disk Block supports .lha, .iso, .adf and file system files like `pfs3aio` and `FastFileSystem`.
+If an .adf or .lha file is set as file system path, then Hst Imager will use the highest version of any file system files found in the .adf or .lha file.
+If an .iso file is set as file system path, then Hst Imager will use the highest version of any file system files found in the .iso including file system files from any .adf file found within the .iso file.

-For PiStorm RDB, the disk is initialized with Master Boot Record, one partition of size 200MB is added for boot and a second partition is added with type `0x76` formatted same way as Rigid Disk Block is formatted described above.
+For PiStorm RDB, the disk is initialized with Master Boot Record, one partition of size 1GB is added for boot and a second partition is added with type `0x76` formatted same way as Rigid Disk Block is formatted described above.

 Example of displaying usage for formatting physical drive or image file:
 ```